Being a blogger is tough.

 To keep things short, the “Universal Analytics” and “Global Site Tag” tracking options are fundamentally the same.

 The global site tag method still loads the universal analytics script.
 This means there’s no real difference between the two if you only want to send data to Google Analytics.

 However, the global site tag tracking method is recommended if you plan to send data to multiple Google products.

 There’s a lot more to this under the surface.
-If you want to know more about the differences between these tracking methods, check out this post by Pavan Sharma.
+If you want to know more about the differences between these tracking methods, check out this post.